bbchallenge/bbchallenge/src/routes/method.md

 }
 ```

-- The field "machine" is the [base-64 representation](/story#base-64)of the 30-byte machine's description.
+- The field "machine" is the [base-64 representation](/story#base-64) of the 30-byte machine's description.

 - The field "mahine_id" is the ID that you queried.